x5e/gink/javascript/markdown/index.md

 In the search bar at the top of the console, type "**OAuth consent screen**" and click on the first option.<br>
 I prefer setting user type to "**External**" to begin, but it is up to you.
 On the first page, add "googleusercontent.com" to **Authorized domain 1**.
 Also, add a developer email to **Developer contact info**.
 The rest of this page is optional, so continue to the next page when you are done.<br>
-The scopes are very important, but they are also completely dependent on what type of application you are developing.
+The scopes are very important - ensure you have at least selected 'profile' and 'email'.
 Have a look through the list and identify scopes you will need to access.
 Make note of these urls, as you will need to add them as an ENV variable for Gink.<br>
 Head to the next page, add a few test users (probably just your team), then you are done with the consent screen.<br>

 **Step 3**: Add new a credential<br>